saucelabs/sauce-docs/docs/mobile-apps/features/network-throttling.md

 ## Automated Testing

-### Appium
+### Appium - Capability
-To use the Sauce Labs Network Throttling feature in your automated Appium test, you can add the sauce-specific capability [networkConditions](https://docs.saucelabs.com/dev/test-configuration-options/#networkconditions) to provide custom network conditions for the entire session.
+To use the Sauce Labs Network Throttling feature in your automated Appium test, you can add the Sauce-specific capability [networkConditions](https://docs.saucelabs.com/dev/test-configuration-options/#networkconditions) to provide custom network conditions for the entire session.
-Alternatively, you can use the sauce-specific capability [networkProfile](https://docs.saucelabs.com/dev/test-configuration-options/#networkprofile) to apply one of the predefined network profiles to your session.
+Alternatively, you can use the Sauce-specific capability [networkProfile](https://docs.saucelabs.com/dev/test-configuration-options/#networkprofile) to apply one of the predefined network profiles to your session.

 ```java